hammerheim-game/hammerheim-rules/3-warbands/dwarven-treasure-hunters.md

 have made the Dwarfs famous.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |3 4 3 3 4 1 2 1 9
-Weapons/Armor: A Dwarf Engineer may be equipped with weapons and armor chosen from Dwarf Thunderer equipment list.
+Weapons/Armour: A Dwarf Engineer may be equipped with weapons and armour chosen from Dwarf Thunderer equipment list.
 Skills: The Engineer may choose from Combat & Shooting when he gains a new skill.
 In addition, the Engineer may